 - An Add-ons Library, allowing you to customize your local development environment with the features you need

-Fortunately, setting up Local by Flywheel and using it to manage your local sites is a straightforward process.
+Fortunately, setting up Local and using it to manage your local sites is a straightforward process.
 Over the next few sections, I’m going to walk through how to start using it.
 The process begins with installing the tool itself.

-Step 1: Install Local by Flywheel
+Step 1: Install Local

 Your download should start right away.
 Give it a few moments, and then run the installer file.
 You’ll then be taken to a start-up screen, where you simply need to select the Let’s Go! button:

-This will install a few programs that are required for Local by Flywheel to work properly.
+This will install a few programs that are required for Local to work properly.
 The installation may take a few minutes to complete.
 If you receive any prompts during the process, make sure to hit Yes to permit the installer to do its job.